instructlab/instructlab/README.md

   INFO:     Application startup complete.
   INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
   ```

+### Test the model with chat before training

+- Before you start tuning your model, test its output to your prompts as a baseline so you can better understand if your training was effective later.
+You can do this live via a chat interface with **chat**:

+  `lab chat`

+  Once you are in the chat interface, you can type `/h` for help, which will list out all of the chat commands.

+### Generate a dataset
 - Generate a synthetic dataset to enhance your example data set using the
 **generate** command, in another venv-activated terminal with the server running:
   ```